The Bankrate promise

 The cost of property damage insurance depends on your car insurance premium.
-However, certain criteria like your age, state, claims history, credit score (in most states) and the type of car you drive can all impact your rate.
+However, certain criteria like your age (in most states), state, claims history, credit score (in most states) and the type of car you drive can all impact your rate.
 Another thing that affects the cost of property damage liability is the amount of coverage you have.

 How much liability coverage should you get?

 Drivers must carry at least the minimum amount of property damage liability insurance required in their state.
 Without the minimum coverage, you can get cited for driving without adequate insurance, which comes with a fine (at a minimum) and usually a requirement to carry an SR-22 certificate.